 A physical write blocker works at the hardware level and can work with any operating system because, at the physical level, the write blocker is intercepting (or, in many cases, blocking) electrical signals to the storage device and has no concern about which operating system is in place.

 The technology used by computers to read and write to storage devices is well understood and fairly straightforward — you can find dozens of manufacturers of write-protect devices.

 For reliability and support, stick with these name brands in the industry:

 - Digital Intelligence: The UltraKit write-block product (see www.digitalintelligence.com) follows the everything-but-the-kitchen-sink model.
 All standard storage device formats, such as IDE, SCSI, SATA, and USB, are supported.
-In addition, the cables and power supplies are furnished, to make this kit one of the most complete in the industry.
+Besides, the cables and power supplies are furnished, to make this kit one of the most complete in the industry.

 - Wiebetech : These write-protect devices run the spectrum from field kits to RAID systems.
 Wiebetech products (see www.wiebetch.com) are also sold by the major forensic software makers, which adds to their credibility.

 Whether you complete one case per year or one case per day, you need to wipe the media you work with before you even start your case, to ensure that no cross-contamination between your cases occurs.

 Forensic data wipers ensure that no data from a previous case is still present on the media.
 Most data wipers don’t erase existing data per se.
 They overwrite the data with either random binary strings or a repeating pattern of bits.

 In addition to this capability, you need a report when the device is finished to prove that you wiped the drive beforehand.
 In a lab environment, you usually should have a dedicated device just for wiping your media to don’t use up valuable forensic tool resources spent wiping drives rather than analyzing evidence.